MiniowaPM/BetterSpotify/Backend/README.md

 - JWT-based authentication and authorization.
 - Validation of request data using Pydantic.
 - OpenAPI documentation available at /docs.
-- Integration-ready with databases (MySQL, SQLite, PostgreSQL).
+- Integration-ready with databases (MySQL, SQLite, PostgreSQL, Oracle, MicrosoftSQL).

 ## Tech Stack 🛠️ ##